 American Teledentistry Association

-Collection of resources on the efficacy of teledentistry, including studies, white papers, billing codes, and
+Collection of resources on the efficacy of teledentistry, including studies, white papers, billing codes, and other practice considerations.

 Best Practice Approach:

 Teledentistry: Opportunities for Expanding the Capacity and Reach of the Oral Healthcare System